 The powers at Apple concluded that because the mouse (Lisa mouse, left) was a whole new way for users to interact with their computers, it should be as uncomplicated as possible.
 Hence, one button – a decision that Apple stuck with until it introduced the Mighty Mouse (later renamed the Apple Mouse due to a trademark lawsuit), a multi-button USB mouse with a scrollball that acted exactly like a 1-button mouse unless you reconfigured it in the Keyboard & Mouse system preference.

 One very nice feature introduced with Mac OS X: The Mac OS now has built-in drivers for multi-button mice, so you can plug in and use virtually any 2- or 3-button mouse, with or without a scrollwheel, without needing to install a driver.
 If your mouse has more than three buttons or scrolls sideways, however, you’ll need to install additional drivers.

 Over the years, mouse designs have changed.
 Most today have a scrollwheel, some have more than three buttons, some are wireless, some are ergonomic, and some are tiny.
 They have been the default tool for interacting with a GUI on desktop computers for 30 years now, and even with trackpads and touchscreens growing in popularity, I don’t see them taking over the desktop anytime soon.

-On a light note, I have to mention an interesting mouse that Logitech once made, the Kidz Mouse (right).
-It came in serial PC and ADB Mac versions, and it looks like a gray mouse with green ears and a green tail.
+On a light note, I have to mention an interesting mouse that Logitech once made, the Kidzmouse (left).
+It came in serial PC and ADB Mac versions, and it looks like a gray mouse with blue-green ears and a similarly colored tail.
 A reader sent me one a few years ago, and it’s definitely sized for little hands.
 It certainly looks a lot more like a mouse than Engelbart’s 1968 model!